SfC Home > Physical Science > Physics >

 Summary

-You can calculate the velocity when an object that is projected downward reaches a given distance from the starting point or when it reaches a given elapsed time from the equations:
+You can calculate the velocity when an object that is projected downward reaches a given displacement from the starting point or when it reaches a given elapsed time from the equations:

 v = gt + vi